steven-fernandez/Paylink-FTA/README.md

 ## Development server

+Note: don't forget to run `npm install` in the backend folder to get the nodejs working.

 Run `npm run start:all` to start the angular dev and the nodejs backend.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build